What Age Do Kids Stop Playing with Toys?

 Likewise, technology and interactive media offer a new dimension to play, with educational apps and games designed to cultivate learning, creativity, and problem-solving skills.
 However, it’s important to balance screen time with physical activity and traditional forms of play for a well-rounded development.

-Remember that play doesn’t always entail using a physical object or toy; the key is to foster an environment that encourages exploration, creativity, learning, and above all, fun.
+Remember that play doesn’t always entail using a physical object or toy; the key is to foster an environment that encourages exploration, creativity, learning, and, above all, fun.

 Conclusion